Those days…the ones where you wake up a little heavy–the world seems bright outside your bedroom window.

 This kind of freedom doesn’t come for free.

-This kind of freedom is earned through hard work, mostly work of the interior.
+This kind of freedom is earned through hard work, mostly work in the interior.

 There’s no manual for parenting, no manual for homeschooling…okay, actually there are, but there are no individualized manuals for this life.